Lewis Structures and VSEPR Theory

 Conclusion

-Lewis structures and VSEPR theory are powerful tools for understanding the bonding and geometry of molecules.
-They provide valuable insights into the behavior and properties of chemical substances.
+Lewis structures and VSEPR theory are essential tools for understanding the bonding and three-dimensional geometry of molecules.
+They provide a framework for predicting and interpreting the properties of chemical substances.